 The current Van Nuys Planning Document from 2004, Van Nuys Central Business District Design Criteria, describes Van Nuys as architecturally lost, a mix of styles: modern classicism, Monterey style, Mission revival and desert southwest influences.
 Our committee is working with the City Planning Department as part of their Transit Oriented Re-Zoning effort to redefine and shape Van Nuys.
 Join us!

 Projects coming to Van Nuys Area.
-Courtesy from the VNNC Planning and Land Use Committee
+Courtesy of the VNNC Planning and Land Use Committee

 October 2018: Discussion and Possible Action: Proposed new construction consisting of a Retail Center located at 5805 Sepulveda Blvd, Van Nuys (CPC-2018-3091).
 Applicant: Brad Rosenheim of Rosenheim & Associates, Inc.